Software Help

 How to Find Cost Basis Errors in CoinTracker

 1. Check for missing cost basis warnings.
 CoinTracker flags transactions it cannot fully price.
+If those warnings come with sync or balance glitches, run the CoinTracker not working fixes first.

 2. Sort disposals by gain.
 A sale showing a gain roughly equal to its full proceeds is the classic $0 basis signature.